Chronic SinusitisWhat Is It?

 Our sinuses are such an essential part of daily function that any conditions that affects them are bound to have drastic effects.
 Chronic Sinusitis is a severe form of sinusitis, a condition that might seem benign, but it can severely impede someone’s daily life and lead to other health problems.
-Chronic sinusitis is characterized by sinuses that have become inflamed, swollen, and congested leading to months of headaches, postnasal drip, stuffiness, facial pain, fatigue, and difficulty breathing.
-Chronic sinusitis is considered one of the most common chronic illnesses in the United States, and while medicinal treatments for it exists, many patients find these treatments ineffective.
+The disease is characterized by sinuses that have become inflamed, swollen, and congested leading to months of headaches, postnasal drip, stuffiness, facial pain, fatigue, and difficulty breathing.
+Additionally, chronic sinusitis is considered one of the most common chronic illnesses in the United States, and while medicinal treatments for it exists, many patients find these treatments ineffective.

 - Pain and pressure around eyes, cheeks and forehead